Sammy Howarth

 Samantha "Sammy" Howarth (born Samantha Hayward; 1 February 1971) is an English international footballer.
 She played in the FA Women's Premier League National Division with Liverpool, Doncaster Belles and Tranmere Rovers.
 As of 2013, she currently plays for Southampton Women's F.C.

 Football career

 Club

 Howarth played in the 1993–94 Women's FA Cup final for Knowsley United against Doncaster Belles.
 Eight years later she was an unused substitute for Doncaster Belles as they lost the 2002 final to Fulham.

 International

 In June 1991 Howarth won the first of five England caps in a friendly draw against Denmark in Nordby.

+In November 2022, Howarth was recognized by The Football Association as one of the England national team's legacy players, and as the 89th women's player to be capped by England.